-Creating successful after school programs for kids might bring hardships to newer schools.
+Creating successful after-school programs for kids can take time and effort, especially for newer schools.
 But, once you find the right balance of fun and learning, the glowing reception from kids will speak for itself.

-After school programs for kids might sound easy to manage on paper.
-Still, there are many moving parts to help keep both the kids entertained and the parents satisfied with the program.
-Addressing fun factors, monitoring children’s behaviors, establishing a list of goals and learning objectives, and adapting to changes within the program are all potential obstacles.
+After-school programs for kids might sound easy to manage on paper.
+Still, many moving parts help keep the kids entertained and the parents satisfied with the program.
+Addressing fun factors, monitoring children’s behaviors, establishing a list of goals and learning objectives, and adapting to changes within the program are all potential obstacles that schools have to solve every school year.

 1. Music Programs